Taking your baby to have their first vaccinations can be a bit upsetting. Here are some answers to the questions that parents often ask.

 Q. Can I take my baby swimming before and after they’ve had their vaccinations?

-It’s completely safe to take your baby swimming at any time before and after their vaccinations, so you don’t need to worry.
+It’s completely safe to take your baby swimming at an indoor British pool at any time before and after their vaccinations, so you don’t need to worry.